 Alazne is still sleeping.
 I hope she’s having nice dreams.

 The bus passes by a large rest stop where a queue of cars are waiting for gas, and a dozen trucks are parked.
-Maybe their owners are sleeping inside.
+Maybe their owners are resting inside.
 Alazne keeps pressing my hand closest to her as if following the contours of my bones.

 “Tell me something, Asier,” Alazne says to me, who isn’t Asier.
 “Who is this man that you once were?”